 When it comes to translation efficiency there are two main things that count: speed and accuracy.
 To a certain extent it’s a balancing act.
 Increasing one can lead to a corresponding decrease in the other, and both can affect the cost.
-By defining your requirements and choosing the right solutions however, you can strike the right balance for your business and project.

 Whether we like it or not, the world is slowly waking up to platform-to-platform integration and secure sharing of data between companies.